andyli/blog/content/pages/about.md

 I am Li Wing Ho Andy and this is my personal blog.

-I'm a member of the [Haxe Foundation](http://haxe.org/foundation/).
-I have just completed my PhD study in the [School of Creative Media](http://www.scm.cityu.edu.hk/), [City University of Hong
+I am a member of the [Haxe Foundation](http://haxe.org/foundation/).
+I am currently working as a senior researcher in TCL Corporate Research (Hong Kong) Co., Limited.
-Kong](http://www.cityu.edu.hk/), where I also obtained my bachelor degree, [Bachelor of Science in Creative Media](http://sweb.cityu.edu.hk/bsccm/).
+I completed my PhD study in the [School of Creative Media](http://www.scm.cityu.edu.hk/), [City University of Hong Kong](http://www.cityu.edu.hk/), where I also obtained my bachelor degree, [Bachelor of Science in Creative Media](http://sweb.cityu.edu.hk/bsccm/).

 I'm interested in programming language theories as well as mobile user interface, interactivity, installation art and generative graphics.